andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ❌ **Wrong: Classes names - Verbs or technical suffixes — very Bad (it is a SHAME)**
 - `carpool/CarProcessor`, `carpool/CarManager`, `carpool/CarClient`
-- `payment/PaymentRepository`, `payment/PaymentService`
+- `payment/PaymentRepository`, `payment/PaymentService` (architecture pattern)
 - `customer/CustomerHandler`, `customer/CustomerValidator`
-- `CarService`, `CarManager`, `CarHandler` (verbs/technical suffixes)
+- `CarService`, `CarManager`, `CarHandler` (verbs/technical suffixes of architecture pattern)
 - `CarRepository`, `CarValidator` (technical roles)
-- `CarDTO`, `CarModel` (technical classification)
+- `CarDTO`, `CarModel` (technical classification of architecture pattern)
+- `MailHelper`, `CarNumberUtil` (technical waste)
-- `CarConsumer`, `CarProducer` (use Kafka prefix instead)
+- `CarConsumer`, `CarProducer` (use Received/Published prefix instead)

 ❌ **Wrong: Technical package names — very Bad (it is a SHAME)**
 - `service/`, `repository/`, `controller/`, `presentation/`, `persistence/`
 - `common/`, `shared/`, `util/`, `helper/`
 - `adapter/`, `client/`, `wrapper/`, `facade/`, `usecases/`, `interactors/`

-Avoid meaning of technical things and suffixes of architecture pattern.
+Avoid meaning of technical things and suffixes of architecture patterns.

 ### 4. Isolation of Frameworks and Libraries

-Ideally, such technical aspects of frameworks should be outsourced to separate projects and integrated into the main project as dependencies.
+Ideally, technical aspects implemented through frameworks or libraries should be outsourced to **separate projects** and integrated into the main project as dependencies.

 ```
 carrental                     → depends on: -endpoint, -resource, -storage, -...

 carrental-endpoint            → HTTP classes JSON/XML DTOs
 carrental-resource            → REST classes JSON/XML DTOs
-carrental-storage             ← EF Core Entity
+carrental-storage             ← EF Core ...DbContexts/Entities
 carrental-...                 ← other framework or library
 ```

 The classes in these technical projects can then be used in the business packages of **carrental** project - starting at the first level.